Hela5/VendingMachineKata/README.md

 Hello!

 This is an application that runs on your console.
+Please be aware that I am using Maven as my Build Tool.

 The best way to start it will be to:
 - Go to Run tab and select "Run 'App'"